-In this episode of our Government Relations Podcast Series, Policy Directors Elizabeth Gore and Elizabeth Maier bring their broad knowledge of congressional issues from both sides of the aisle together for a discussion on what’s ahead after President Trump’s first 100 days in office.
-Brownstein Strategic Advisor Sen. Mark Begich moderates a discussion that covers the health care bill that just passed the House and Trump's use of ads, as well as budgetary concerns, job creation and infrastructure.
+Policy Directors Elizabeth Gore and Elizabeth Maier bring their broad knowledge of congressional issues from both sides of the aisle together for a discussion on the state of the Republican Party, tax reform efforts and the on-going repeal and replace attempts.
+Brownstein Strategic Advisor Sen. Mark Begich moderates a discussion that also covers how the Congress can move things forward before the end of the year.

 When it comes to making a difference in our community, Brownstein Hyatt Farber Schreck is all in!
 From our Karma Volunteer program to Lunch & Learn educational presentations to extensive pro bono and board service, giving back is, and always will be, part of our DNA.
 To download a PDF of the 2015 Community Impact Report, please click here.

 George Short's extensive experience in corporate, business and tax law, combined with his in-house experience as a business executive and general counsel, make him uniquely qualified to serve both as a hands on transactional attorney and as a trusted advisor for privately-owned companies, high net worth individuals and family offices.

 George is a left brain/right brain transactional tax lawyer who can make difficult legal and financial concepts easy to understand and who employs common sense and practical judgment in addition to legal analysis when serving as his clients’ trusted legal advisor.

 Amy Steinfeld’s unique practice focuses on the intersection of land use and water law.
 Amy has more than a decade of experience in the permitting and development of controversial projects throughout the state.